M.V. Ramana Murthy: Education and career

 Murthy completed his Bachelor's degree in Civil engineering at Acharya Nagarjuna University, Andhra Pradesh.
 He completed his Master's and Ph.D. in Ocean Engineering at Indian Institute of Technology, Madras.
 He also has a master's degree in Planning from CEPT Ahmedabad's School of Planning.

 He started his career in 1991 as a Senior Engineer at the Visakhapatnam Port Trust and was an employee of Engineers India, Ltd. In 1999 he joined as a scientist at the National Centre for Coastal Research, Chennai.
 He then served as the group leader at the National Institute of Ocean Technology, Chennai leading the Ocean Structures & Island Desalination group from 2009 to 2017.

-Murthy's work primarily regards researching techniques and advising policies regarding costal protection of sea-side towns and coastal infrastructure across India.
+Murthy's work primarily regards researching techniques and advising policies regarding coastal protection of sea-side towns and coastal infrastructure across India.
 Examples of his work included the establishment of several desalination plants in Lakshadweep, India, and the design of a sea dyke across the Gulf of Khambhat.

 He is a member of the Expert Appraisal Committee of the Ministry of Environment, Forest and Climate Change.
 He is also an advisor to the Indian National Disaster Management Authority on how the agency can help people displaced by flooding and erosion.
 He is a member of the Indian National Biodiversity Authority.
 He is a member of the Academic Council, Kerala University of Fisheries and Ocean Studies, and a senate member at Tamil Nadu Dr. M.G.R.
 Medical University.